trait EvalContextPrivExt<'tcx>: MiriInterpCxExt<'tcx> {

 Find all threads with expired timeouts, unblock them and execute their timeout callbacks.

-This method returns the minimum duration until the next thread timeout expires.
+This method returns the minimum duration until the next thread deadline.

-If all ready threads have no timeout set, None is returned.
+If all ready threads have no deadline set, None is returned.